 This is where to learn all about vlogging and the best camera types for vlogging and video.
-In our complete guide to getting started, we’ve collated all you need to know about cameras and accessories to get started shooting vlogs and video for Youtube.
+In our complete guide to getting started, we’ve collated all you need to know about cameras for video, and accessories to get started shooting vlogs and videos for YouTube.
 Using the experience of our review team, we’ve assembled an unbeatable list of the best camera types for all vloggers, and just how to get started.

-Vlogging is a term with a broad definition, but generally refers to the practice of posting short, self-shot videos online.
-These might document an activity, show off a location, or explain a point of view, for examples.
-A vlogger often talks directly to the camera throughout the video, and may also take it out and about, filming different places and subjects.
+Vlogging is a broad term, but essentially means the practice of posting short, self-shot videos online.
+These might, for example, document an activity; show off a location; describe how something works; or explain a point of view.
+A vlogger often talks directly to the camera throughout the video.
+Some go out and about, filming different places and subjects.
 While some vlogs are shot with a crew of multiple people, many are produced, shot and edited by people working independently and alone.

 We’ll guide you through everything you need to get started, plus pick up a few of our great accessory choices as well, to make sure you have everything you need.